ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 - Is this task changing?
 Does the target or threshold change?
 - How does it relate to planning or scheduling?
 - How to tasks relate to improving systems?
+- Do we know or believe that we can do it?

 Description | Target-based | Threshold-based| Both |